Improved IR-based Bug Localization with Intelligent Relevance Feedback: Related Work

 \subsection{Deep Learning and Bug Localization}

 Recent advancements in deep learning have encouraged its applications in bug localization.
 DNNLOC\cite{dnnloc_ir}, a seminal work on this topic, identifies buggy documents by learning from multiple text-based features and metadata (e.g., rVSM score\cite{ir_localization_lda_buglocator}, class name similarity, bug report recency).
 However, its reliance on features like bug fixing recency can limit its application \cite{ir_localization_lda_buglocator}.
 A recent technique, FBL-BERT \cite{ciborowska_fbl_bert} uses a BERT-based model, ColBERT \cite{khattab2020colbert}, for document scoring with late interaction.
 However, it relies on changesets for resolution, which are difficult to track in large, fast-changing projects.
-Another recent technique, RLocator\cite{RLocator}, aims to optimize ranking metrics in the bug localization process.
-It formulates bug localization as a Markov Decision Process (MDP) and employs reinforcement learning (RL) to guide its decisions.
+Another recent technique, RLocator\cite{RLocator}, optimizes ranking metrics in the bug localization process.
+It formulates bug localization as a Markov Decision Process (MDP) and employs reinforcement learning (RL) to localize bugs.
 Other approaches like TRANP-CNN \cite{TRANP-CNN} and CooBa \cite{zhu2020cooba} use Convolutional Neural Networks (CNN) and Graph Convolutional Networks (GCN) to improve cross-project bug localization.
-However, these methods may suffer from a lack of scalability when handling large volumes of documents.
+However, these methods may struggle with scalability when handling large volumes of documents.

-In contrast, our technique deals with a limited set of documents for scalability, retrieved by a scalable tool -- Elasticsearch\cite{elasticsearch}.
-By combining efficient IR-based filtering with the contextual depth of language models, BRaIn accurately narrows down and ranks buggy documents, improving bug localization.
+In contrast, our technique ensures scalability by using a limited set of documents retrieved via Elasticsearch\cite{elasticsearch}.
+By combining efficient IR-based filtering with the contextual depth of language models, BRaIn accurately ranks buggy documents, improving bug localization.